-Memorandum of Understanding Between the North River School and the Rockland Police Department coordination of response to incidents of violence or other illegal activity at North River Collaborative.
+This memorandum of understanding is established between the North River Collaborative and the Rockland Police Department regarding the establishment of a protocol for the reporting and coordination of response to incidents of violence or other illegal activity at North River Collaborative.
 The North River Collaborative and the Rockland Police Department agree to coordinate their response to violence or other illegal activity by students and non-students, which occur on school premises or at school-sponsored or school-related events.
 Through collaboration, the two parties can ensure safe and secure school and community environments designed to maximize effective teaching and learning.